Wilson to start at QB for Jets vs Jaguars on Thursday night

 AP Pro Football Writer

 FLORHAM PARK, N.J.
-(AP) — Zach Wilson will start at quarterback again for the New York Jets on Thursday night against the Jacksonville Jaguars.
+(AP) — Zach Wilson is getting another start for the New York Jets, and this one in prime time.

+Coach Robert Saleh announced the decision Tuesday that Wilson will be under center Thursday night against the Jacksonville Jaguars as the Jets (7-7) try to hold on in the AFC playoff hunt.

-Coach Robert Saleh announced the decision Tuesday, adding that Mike White still has not been cleared by doctors for contact as he recovers from broken ribs.
+With Mike White not cleared for contact by doctors as he recovers from broken ribs, Saleh and the Jets will have Wilson make a second straight start in his return from a three-game benching.

+“With Zach, he knows to prepare like he’s the No. 1 (quarterback),” Saleh said.

-Wilson, who returned last Sunday from a three-game benching, has been taking the snaps with the starters during walkthrough practices this week, while White has been limited.
+Wilson, who had an up-and-down performance last Sunday, has been taking the snaps with the starters during walkthrough practices this week, while White has been limited.

 It sets up the second meeting between the top two picks from last year’s draft with Jacksonville’s Trevor Lawrence (No. 1 overall) squaring off against Wilson, who went second.
 The Jets hung on for a 26-21 victory last December.